social-research/python-workshop/README.md

-# Programming in Python
+# Introduction to Programming with Python

 ## Workshop Information

-* Live session will take place on June 16, 2021: Zoom link TBA
+* Live session will take place on June 16, 2021.

 ## Instructors